kensanata/markdown-gopher/README.md

-When the selector is empty or points to a directory, the "index.md" file is parsed for list items starting with an asterisk in order to build a menu.
+When the selector is empty or points to a directory, the "index.md" file is parsed for list items starting with an asterisk in order to build a Gopher menu.
 The assumption is that these link to Markdown files without the ".md" extension.

 This convention is used by [Oddmu](https://src.alexschroeder.ch/oddmu.git), for example.

+## Limitations

+No other Gopher menus are shown and therefore there are no other links within the Gopher site.
+Anything that isn't listed from a bullet list on the top index page is therefore unreachable, organically.

 ## Installation